 After your medical history and physical exam, your doctor may do other tests:

-Urine test -- Your doctor will ask you to urinate into a cup so she can look for blood, sugar, protein, or signs of infection in your urine.
+Urine test -- Your doctor will ask you to urinate into a cup so they can look for blood, sugar, protein, or signs of infection in your urine.

 Blood test -- This can tell your doctor if you’re having problems with your kidneys, a chemical imbalance, or problems with your prostate.